crate/crate/docs/sql/statements/copy-from.rst

   If both keys are set, *both* regular expressions have to match for a node to be included.

-  If the `shared`_ option is false, a strict node filter might exclude nodes with access to the data leading to a partial import.
+  If the :ref:`shared <sql-copy-from-shared>` option is false, a strict node filter might exclude nodes with access to the data leading to a partial import.

   To verify which nodes match the filter, run the statement with :ref:`EXPLAIN <ref-explain>`.